necolas/react-native-web/docs/react-native-web-style/styling.md

 The current implementation uses a precomputed CSS library of single-declaration rules, with obfuscated selectors.
 This handles a signficant portion of possible declarations.
-But a build-time implementation would produce more accurate CSS files and fall through to inline styles significantly less often.
+A build-time implementation would produce more accurate CSS files and fall through to inline styles significantly less often.

 (CSS libraries like [Atomic CSS](http://acss.io/), [Basscss](http://www.basscss.com/), [SUIT CSS](https://suitcss.github.io/), and